The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

-As a general rule, the principal is liable for breaches of contract and torts committed the agent within the scope of his authority.
-The principal may also be held liable for crimes committed the agent in certain circumstances e.g.
+As a general rule, the principal is liable for breaches of contract and torts committed by the agent within the scope of his authority.
+The principal may also be held liable for crimes committed by the agent in certain circumstances e.g.

 4. Crimes of strict liability.

 5. Where the principal uses the agent to commit crimes.